lwa-project/lsl/doc/source/scripts.rst

             -d, --date             	Label the split files with a date rather than a squence number

-readTBW.py
-  :Description: Example script for reading in TBW data and writing it to a TSFITS file.

-  :Usage: readTBW.py file

-  :Options: None

-readTBN.py
-  :Description: Example script for reading in TBN data and writing it to a TSFITS file.

-  :Usage: readTBN.py file

-  :Options: None

-readDRX.py
-  :Description: Example script for reading in DRX data and writing it to a SD-FITS file.

-  :Usage: readDRX.py file

-  :Options: None

 splitSession.py
   :Description: Given a MCS metadata tarball and a session DRX recording, split the session
                 recording into the individual observations.